 In my column in the previous issue of HR Insights, I offered suggestions for new ways to bridge the skills gap.
 If you read that, you may have already begun planning for how to address the issues that have challenged your recruiting efforts over the past several years.
-(And if you haven’t read it, you can read it here or access back issues by subscribing here!)
+(And if you haven’t read it, you can read it here.)
 Estimates about the size of the gap vary widely, but most experts agree that it will only widen in the near future.
 The time to act is now.

 As the gap continues to grow, keep pushing forward in your efforts to eliminate it.
 You may have to try a few different things before landing on a solution that works for your organization.
 Reevaluating the requirements for a particular position is one option to consider.
 For example, you may find that what you’ve been treating as “must haves” for a candidate are really just “nice to haves,” and that adjusting your expectations—without compromising your values—will help you find the talent you need.